Alienor134/medicotechnical/modules/MDL-adc_redpitaya/readme.md

 ## Information

 ### Module requirements
-The response of the tranducer is analogical, in order to process it with a microcontroler we nedd to convert them on the digital form
+The response of the transducer is analog, in order to process it with a microcontroler we nedd to convert it into a digital form.

 ### Visuals
 [`The RedPitaya board as 125MHz ADC`](http://wiki.redpitaya.com/index.php?title=Hardware_Overview)